jgarcia45/professional-readme-generator/README.md

 ![Technologies](https://img.shields.io/badge/-Git-F05032?logo=Git&logoColor=white)

 ## Description
 Our task is to create a command-line application that dynamnically generates a professional README.md file from a user's input.
 I will be using node.js and the [Inquirer Package](https://www.npmjs.com/package/inquirer) within the application.
+We are using this [Professional README Guide](https://coding-boot-camp.github.io/full-stack/github/professional-readme-guide) as a guide to generate the README file.
 The application will be invoked by using the following command:
 ```
 node index.js
 ```